 Training hours may vary depending on the number of units a prospective student, employer or auspice require.

-SBA /Traineeship: The majority of training is completed in the workplace, supplemented by a blended delivery approach.
-This involves interaction with Moodle, participation in forum discussions, workplace training and assessment visits, and attendance at 4 scheduled workshops to cover topics such as legislation, literacy, numeracy, and cultural safety.
-Webinars and negotiated catch up sessions are offered as required to provide trainees with the support they need to achieve success.
-Learning resources are provided for all subjects; these contain information and knowledge that will support assessment completion.
+School-based apprentices: This course runs over a 2-year period and apprentices are enrolled part-time.
+The majority of training is completed in the workplace, supplemented by a blended delivery approach.
+This includes online learning, participation in forum discussions, workplace training and assessment visits, and attendance at four scheduled workshops to cover topics such as legislation, literacy, numeracy, and cultural safety.

 Where to From Here